Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Residual dark charge

-Indeed, since $P_M$ is identical to $g_S$, the stability of the dark matter component $F_5$ is always ensured by the $SU(3)_C$, $U(1)_Q$, and $P$ symmetries, independent of its mass, analogous to the case of the dark matter $\Psi_1$ in the model with $\delta=-1$.
+Since $P_M$ is identical to $g_S$, the stability of the dark matter component $F_5$ is always ensured by the $SU(3)_C$, $U(1)_Q$, and $P$ symmetries, independent of its mass, analogous to the case of the dark matter $\Psi_1$ in the model with $\delta=-1$.
 Whereas, the $SU(3)_C$ and $Z_3$ symmetries are responsible for the stability of the dark matter component $F_6$, where only quarks $u,d$ transform nontrivially under $Z_3$ as $F_6$.
 Prove: Since $F_6$ as a dark matter is color neutral, it cannot decay to any colored state, such as those that include a single quark.
 The $SU(3)_C$ conservation requires a color-neutral final state if resulting from a decay of $F_6$, by assumption.
-Hence, this final state containing quarks must be composed of $q^c q$ or $qqq$.
-However, these combinations are trivial under $Z_3$, implying the final state invariant under $Z_3$, which cannot be a product of $F_6$ decay, as a contradiction.
+Hence, this final state containing quarks (otherwise, suppressed by $Z_3$) must be composed of $q^c q$ and/or $qqq$.
+However, these combinations are trivial under $Z_3$, implying that the final state is invariant under $Z_3$ which cannot be a product of $F_6$ decay to be a contradiction.
 In other words, the $SU(3)_C$ and $Z_3$ symmetries suppress the decay of $F_6$, even if $F_6$ has a mass larger than that of quarks.